 If you can’t find what you’re looking for on Pinterest, chances are you’ll find it here.
 This site houses boatloads of valuable original resources created by teachers for other teachers.

-This easy-to-use totally free mobile app will help you manage your day and stay in touch with families.
+This easy-to-use mobile app will help you manage your day and stay in touch with families.
 Use brightwheel to record and track daily events and activities in the classroom, and parents get real-time updates delivered to their mobile device throughout the day.
 This powerful app also offers secure, digital check-in/check-out, and an automated paperless billing system.
 Brightwheel is a great way to keep your families looped in on daily activities.

 While we’re on the subject of going paperless, we can’t discount the power of Google Drive.
 This tool has endless uses, from creating documents, notes, and presentations to collaborating on a drawing.
 With 5 gb of free storage, use Google Drive to complete all of your professional tasks and have it all stored safely in the cloud.